protofire/eth-cli/docs/COMMANDS.md

 ### `contract:call`

-Call a method in the given contract
+Call a method in the given contract.
+Specify a private key to send a transaction with the call.

 Examples:
 - `eth contract:call --rinkeby erc20@0x5592ec0cfb4dbc12d3ab100b257153436a1f0fea 'totalSupply()'`